A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for convex optimization

 \subsection{Global sublinear convergence of GHOM}

-In this section we derive global rate of convergence of order $\mathcal{O}(1/k^p)$ for GHOM in terms of function values when \eqref{eq:optpb} is a general convex optimization problem.
+In this section we derive the global rate of convergence of order $\mathcal{O}(1/k^p)$ for GHOM in terms of function values when \eqref{eq:optpb} is a general convex optimization problem.
+Let $x^* \in X$ be a minimum point of this convex problem \eqref{eq:optpb}.

-\begin{theorem} Consider the optimization problem \eqref{eq:optpb}.
-Suppose the objective function $f$ is proper, lower semicontinuous, convex and admitting at each point $x \in \text{dom} \, f$ a $p \geq 1$ higher-order surrogate function $g(\cdot;x)$ as given in Definition \ref{def:sur}.
+\begin{theorem} Let the objective function $f$ in the optimization problem \eqref{eq:optpb} be proper, lower semicontinuous and convex on the closed convex set $\mathcal{X}$.
+Additionally, let Assumptions \ref{def:sur} and \ref{ass:opt} hold.
 Then, the sequence $(x_k)_{k \geq 0}$ generated by algorithm GHOM has the following global sublinear convergence rate:

 \end{theorem}

 \begin{proof} Since $h(y,x)$, defined as the error between the $p$ higher-order surrogate $g(y;x)$ and the function $f$, has the $p$ derivative smooth with Lipschitz constant $L_p^h$ , then from \eqref{eq:TayAppBound} we get: